alfille/eMission/help/AllOperations.md

   * A placeholder operation if no operations have yet been entered

-Clicking on an operation will take you to the [view/edit](/help/OperationEdit.md) page.
+Clicking anywhere on an operation will take you to the [Operation Edit](/help/OperationEdit.md) page.

 Press *__Return__* to return to the [Main Menu](/help/MainMenu.md).